 Naming your new Plugin

-pom.xml file using your favourite text editor.
-This file contains the name and description of the app as well as build instruction for creating a proper app *.jar template file.
-You need to edit the top section in the file which looks like this:
+pom.xml using your favourite text editor.
+This file contains the name and description of the plugin as well as build instruction for creating a proper plugin jar file.
+You'll want to edit to top section in the file which looks like this:

 <groupId>contains the group of your plugin.
 This typically starts with the reverse URL domain name of your company to make it individual.
 At K15t we use something like